This website uses cookies to ensure you get the best experience on our website. Learn more

 ... border with Zimbabwe and Hwange National Park.
 No one from Expert Africa has stayed at Camp Kuzuma yet, but we did drop in to take a look around during a recent research trip and we were impressed with what we found.

 Overlooking a waterhole, Camp Kuzuma sits in the path of an elephant corridor linking Chobe and Hwange National Parks.
-This makes it a fantastic place to see elephant, particularly in the dryer winter months (July – October).
+This makes it a fantastic place to see elephant, particularly in the drier winter months (July – October).
 Camp Kuzuma has access to its own 20,000-hectare private concession and is in stark contrast to the other accommodation options in this area, looking more like a lodge one might find in the Okavango Delta rather than on the relatively unknown Kazuma Pans.
 For guests looking for something a little quieter than the busier Chobe waterfront this should be a good alternative option, albeit a little more out of the way (Camp Kazuma is about a two-hour drive from the town of Kasane, considered the gateway to Chobe National Park).

 The whole camp is raised up on wooden platforms and walkways with a total of 5 tented suites all well spaced out form one another and decorated in an Edwardian style found in the Africa of old.
 Campaign furniture as well as a few ornaments here and there add to this classic feel.
 Each suite has a king-size bed as its centrepiece; these can also be converted into twins if desired.
 The concrete floors in each suite will no doubt get quite cold when the temperature drops.
 Having a few antelope skins and rugs dotted around to lend warmth to each room counteracts this well.